 On the Line welcomes the mental health investment announced in the 2018 Federal Budget.
 With one in five Australians experiencing a mental health disorder each year, mental health is a priority for our communities.
 The investment in mental health is focusing on suicide prevention and research.
-Here are some of the highlights from the Federal Budget:

 $125 million investment in medical research